Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 The original Boston Globe story was the guy slipped and was helped up by the campaign worker.

-Uh then they ditched that and ran the story that well, as a reporter says he was pushed.
+Then they ditched that and ran the story that, well, this reporter says he was pushed.

-Now normally if a reporter says he was pushed, then the reporter community circles the wagons that gets mad at whoever pushed.
+Now, normally, if a reporter says he was pushed, then the reporter community circles the wagons and gets mad at whoever pushed.

 Robert Mitchell's job is to provide counseling to people facing foreclosure.